na-na-hi/renget/archive/iftod.md

 \>I've got only one suspicion over who might be causing all this
 \>Naturally I would have sent any other hunter to investigate, but this is a special case
 \>We're going to need your... expertise as a /trash/ fleet member to settle this problem
 \>Think you can handle it?
-Get a team together and be ready to leave by morning, she'll be waiting
+Get a team together and be ready to leave by morning, she'll be waiting%%

-\>You arrive at the village, which seems normal like any other village.
+%darkgreen%\>You arrive at the village, which seems normal like any other village.
 \>With the exception of the innumerable carts with gold that continue to arrive and leave empty.
 \>The locals see that you are a hunter from the /trash/ fleet, and immediately welcome you.
 \>They grab you by the arms and force you to go to a large hole in the middle of the village, a kind of cavern that was made recently.